Uliana200407/CourseworkDataBase/README.md

-# Coursework Database:A Collection of Culinary Recipes👩🏻‍🍳
+# Coursework Database: a collection of culinary recipes👩🏻‍🍳